 All our fully qualified pilates instructors incorporate current scientific principles into safe and effective exercises that help patients condition their bodies to work efficiently with minimal effort and no tension.
 Many patients, especially those in pain, have difficulty negotiating the floor so we use specialist equipment including reformers, a trapeze table, ladder barrels and a Wunda chair to help patients engage the deep muscles in the trunk that are essential for stability.
 Often the patient notices an improvement when the superficial muscles – the ones causing the pain, irritation and inflammation - are released.
 At this stage we then alter our teaching and focus on using the equipment to resist the new found stability in the body, which makes the body stronger.

-Osteopathic Clinic founder Paul Morrissey opened his first pilates studio at the Croydon clinic 11 years ago after training in the United States with well known firm Polestar Pilates.
-As a pilates master, he was promptly asked to join the teaching team in Europe where he taught the programme for a number of years.
-His Croydon studio is housed in an extensively equipped, beautiful glass building and situated in a picturesque landscaped garden, which provides a wonderfully relaxing, stress-free environment.
-Driven by the popularity of his pilates courses, Paul also opened a second studio in the delightful village of Warlingham.
-Both state-of-the-art studios are members of The Pilates Method Alliance.
+Osteopathic Clinic founder Paul Morrissey opened his first pilates studio at the Croydon clinic 16 years ago after training in the United States with well known Polestar Pilates.
+As a pilates educator, he was promptly asked to join the teaching team in Europe where he taught the programme for a number of years.
+His Croydon pilates studio is housed in an extensively equipped, beautiful glass building and situated in a picturesque landscaped garden, which provides a wonderfully relaxing, stress-free environment.

 Our clinical pilates practitioners provide professional, tailor-made, one-to-one tuition.
 This personalised approach guarantees that exercises are performed correctly and enables clients to maximise the potential of their session.
 Call us today to book an appointment.